Write a prescription

 b) Review the fields on the Electronic Prescription screen.

-• Minimum Repeat Interval - use to specify how many days should pass before the patient can get a repeat.
+• Minimum Repeat Interval - used to specify how many days should pass before the patient can get a repeat.

 • Warrant number/Permit number - when dispensing a schedule 4 medicine, enter the number required by your state.